 The hydatidiform mole service provides diagnosis and follow-up support for women with a molar pregnancy.
 This occurs when abnormal cells grow inside the womb rather than a baby.
-The service is in the Department of Blood Sciences at Ninewells Hospital, Dundee.
+The service is hosted by NHS Tayside and located within the Department of Genetics, Ninewells Hospital Dundee.

 What support does the hydatidiform mole service provide?